 The IRS could verify your information and determine that you owe more in taxes.
 If it’s a difference of only a few hundred dollars, that may not be problematic.
 But if it’s several thousand dollars, you could find yourself in a financial bind.
 Applying for an IRS installment agreement can give you time to pay it off.
 Just know that you’ll have to pay penalties and interest until the balance is wiped out.

 Finally, there’s the chance that the initial review could lead to a full-scale audit.
 In that case, the IRS would look at every aspect of your return to determine whether you’ve reported your income properly and paid the appropriate amount of tax.
-The IRS can go back through three years’ worth of returns, or up to six years if they find a serious error.
+The IRS can go back through three years’ worth of returns or review up to six years if they find a serious error.

 If you get selected for review, don’t panic!
 If you’re worried about the possibility of an audit, getting all of your income statements, receipts and other tax-related documents organized during the review process can save you some time and headaches.
 The IRS may determine that your information is correct and process your refund.
 However, the government could verify your information and determine that you owe more in taxes, or worse, order a full-fledged audit.

 - Preparing is key to avoiding tax issues.
 Use SmartAsset’s free income tax calculator to see in advance what you’ll owe, so you are prepared in advance rather than risking a surprise.